Kelecypt0/Kelecypt0/README.md

 - 👋 Hi, I’m @Kelecypt0
 - 👀 I’m interested in Web3
-- 🌱 I’m currently learning crypto marketing
-- 💞️ I’m looking to collaborate on Web3 project
+- ✨ I'm into Web3 Education and content creation
 - 📫 How to reach me on X and Telegram @Kelecypt0
-- 😄 Pronouns:
-- ⚡ Fun fact: ...
+- ⚡ Fun fact:I'm a simple person

 <!---
 Kelecypt0/Kelecypt0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.